 - A feature-rich, value-for-money alternative to NetStumbler.

-Any wireless adapter complies with the NDIS_802.11 should be able to report information to WirelessMon.
-Note that only Windows XP, 2003, Vista & Win7 support this software.
-Windows 95, 98 and NT are not supported.
-Windows 2000 (Service pack 4 and above) may work but is not actively supported.
+Any wireless adapter complies with the NDIS_802.11 (which is most of them) should be able to report information to WirelessMon.
+Note that only Windows Vista, Win7 & Win10 support this software.
+Windows XP may work but is no longer actively supported.